The Hand-Eye Coordination example showcases two gaze interactions:

 The G2OM instance is instructed to only map gaze to the two grabbable balls if no ball is being held.
 If a ball is being held, the G2OM instance is instead instructed to map only to the targets.
 Doing this separation allows for better object selection, and objects which are not interactable can be filtered out before being sent into G2OM.
 The

-GazeGrab component on the Tobii XR Player Hand-Eye game object to be able to tell if the user is currently grabbing a ball.
+GazeGrab component to be able to tell if the user is currently grabbing a ball.

-GazeOutline component is placed on the Grabbable Ball and the Throwable Ball to give an outline as visual feedback when the user focuses at the object.
+HighlightAtGaze script is placed on the Grabbable Ball and the Throwable Ball to let the user know when the ball has focus.
 This is to let the user know that it is interactable, which in this case means that it can be picked up by pressing the Trigger button.

 Grabbing with Gaze

-In the scene, there are two objects, Grabbable Ball and Throwable Ball which can be grabbed by looking at the object and pressing the Trigger button on the VIVE controller.
+In the scene, there are two objects, Grabbable Ball and Throwable Ball which can be grabbed by looking at the object and pressing the Trigger button.
 The logic for grabbing in the scene is handled by the

 GazeGrab component looks for objects of the type

 GazeGrabbableObject to see if any are focused when the trigger is pressed.